samuelvary1/sams-game-2/README.md

 Things I need to work on / design brainstorming:

-1. When the player gets to the choose their character page, there needs to be a 'next / previous' button bar that allows the player to cycle through all 4 characters before making their selection.
+* When the player gets to the choose their character page, there needs to be a 'next / previous' button bar that allows the player to cycle through all 4 characters before making their selection.
 Each character will need a unique link choose-your-character/1, 2, 3, etc.

-2. When they land on the character they want to play as, there must be a button that says select.
+* When they land on the character they want to play as, there must be a button that says select.
 Then you begin the game as that character.

-Game design:
+* Not sure if I should make a locations table, which will contain the text description of each area, and include the items that the character can pick up from each room.

-You wake up in an abandoned apartment, your head throbbing dully.
-A small candle flickers in front of a mud-spattered window near the door.
-It appears to be the middle of the night, and you have no idea how you got there.
-The last thing you remember is advancing through an abandoned city street with your unit when a burst of machine gun fire rang out through the night, slamming you to the ground.
+	- Might be able to just hard code it in the views.
+But the player needs a concrete way of being able to pick up items in the room.
+And the program should reject the action if they try to pick up an item that isn't there.
+Also, once they pick up an item, it must no longer be available, and obviously now is located in the player's inventory.

-You reach up and gingerly feel a welt behind your left ear with your fingertips.
-'How the hell did that get there..'
+* Also need to do 4 character drawings and scan them in.

-[then it should go on to describe a few of the items in your inventory]
+* Don't need to draw the locations, the descriptions will be enough.

-[in every room or location you find yourself in, there should be a button that says 'look around'.
-This will then give a short but more detailed description of what objects might be in the room, such as a key or a weapon or whatever.
-You can then type 'take (item)' and it should add that item to your inventory.
-Then a button for leave room and you go to the next location.]
+* Write the story tomorrow.
+DO NOT make it too complex.
+Keep it simple (like 5 or 6 locations MAX) and you need to pick up certain items to proceed to the next location.

-[every time you enter a new location you should have a button to go back to the previous one]
+* You need to focus on the bare mechanics of the game: a player chooses a character, that character has an inventory, which allows them to 'have many' items.
+They then read the text in each location.
+Based on the description, the player is able to 'pick up' certain objects and add them to their inventory.
+Once those objects are in their inventory, they can proceed to the next level.